Bengaluru FC's AFC Cup play-off in doubt after Maldives Sports Minister alleges breach of Covid-19 protocols | Goal.com

 We have informed FAM that we cannot hold the match, and asked them to make arrangements for @bengalurufc’s departure.
 We will be in further correspondence with AFC through @MaldivesFA to postpone the group stage. https://t.co/wPO7Qkw9Ou— Ahmed Mahloof (@AhmedMahloof) May 8, 2021

-As per a report by Adhadhu News, Maldives' Health and Protectin Agency (FPA) had given a special permit for the match between Club Eagles and Bengaluru FC despite the country's restrictions on travellers from India.
-One of the conditions was that the players and staff had to be confined to the hotel at all times.
+As per a report by Adhadhu News, Maldives' HPA had given a special permit for the play-off match between Club Eagles and Bengaluru FC despite the country's restrictions on travellers from India.
+One of the conditions was that the players and staff had to be confined to the hotel at all times except when they go for training and the matches.

 Guidelines set by the Ministry of Tourism, Maldives for Indian tourists on April 25 reads: